Listen to quick overview about domains

 Domain Expiry Procedure for UK domains (like .co.uk, .org.uk, .uk)

 With UK domains the procedure is slightly different than for the TLD domains.
 Once the domain expires you have 30 days before the domain is suspended by the Registrar ( Nominet ) at which point all services like email and your website will stop working.

 After this, once the domain has been suspended for 60 days (i.e. 90 days after expiry) your domain is cancelled by the UK Registry (Nominet) and the domain is released for registration on a first come, first served basis and there is no guarantee that you will be able to re-register the domain in your name.

 The majority of domain registrars will allow you to register domains for up to 10 years but you can register them from just 1 year.
 Each year the domain registrant will receive reminders to renew the domain.
 You can then choose to renew it or let it expire.

-In order for the internet to work a system known as Domain Name Servers (or DNS for short) is required to translate domain names (which are easy for humans to remember) into the corresponding IP addresses (which are not easy for humans to remember).
+In order for the internet to work a system known as Domain Name Servers (or DNS for short) is required to translate domains (which are easy for humans to remember) into the corresponding IP addresses (which are not easy for humans to remember).

 All of this happens extremely quickly and this is how you are taken to the right website when you type in a domain name in your browser.

 Without DNS you would need to type in IP addresses (numbers and dots) which would be extremely slow and difficult for humans.

 There are many different TLDs or domain extensions to choose from.

 If you are a UK business we would recommend registering as a minimum the .co.uk and the .com extension.